 The good news is that the vast majority of people who suffer from Algophobia will find a course of Psychological Therapy helps enormously.

-If you’re committed to overcoming your Algophobia problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
-Tranceformental CBT is available as Online Therapy if required.
+If you’re committed to overcoming your Algophobia problems then we highly recommend following our Tranceformental CBT 10 session programme.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-Although our preferred form of mental health counselling for Algophobia is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychological therapy for Algophobia is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

 Free Initial Consultations for Algophobia

-We offer all prospective clients an initial consultation to discuss your Algophobia (fear of pain) prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your Algophobia prior to commencing any treatment plans.

 The consultation is free and lasts around 50 minutes.